Help Centre (FAQs)

 - Enter your HIN (your HIN must be 10 digits)

-- Click on the 'update HIN' button
+- Click on the 'update' button

 Please make sure the HIN and the Applicant (ie Name) and address EXACTLY match what is on your CHESS Statement.

 A SRN is unique reference to each particular share parcel.
 So, if you own shares in BHP (example only), it will have an SRN which identifies that parcel of shares.
-If your spouse also owns shares in BHP, he/she will have a different and unique SRN.
+If your spouse also owns shares in BHP, they will have a different and unique SRN.